PMR2/PMR2userdocs/semantic-metadata.rst

 .. _Hodgkin, Huxley, 1952 workspace: http://teaching.physiomeproject.org/workspace/hodgkin_huxley_1952

-Once you forked that workspace, you should now clone that workspace onto your system.
+Once you have forked that workspace, you should clone the new workspace to your system.
 If you need help on this, please refer to :ref:`this help on cloning a workspace <tut1cloningworkspace>`.

+You will also need to have `OpenCOR <http://opencor.ws/downloads/index.html>`_ installed.

 Using OpenCOR for model annotation
 ----------------------------------